ansible/ansible/docs/docsite/rst/network/getting_started/network_differences.rst

 How Network Automation is Different
 ************************************************************

-Network automation leverages the basic Ansible concepts, but there are important differences in how the network modules work.
+Network automation uses the basic Ansible concepts, but there are important differences in how the network modules work.
 This introduction prepares you to understand the exercises in this guide.

 .. contents::
   :local: